 Table of Contents

 Introduction: Tracing the Geography, Genius, and Gender of Flânerie, Kelly Comfort and Marylaura Papalas

 Chapter 1: Necrophilic Flânerie: Collecting and Urban Walking in Georges Rodenbach’s Bruges-la-Morte, Tessa Ashlin Nunn

 Chapter 2: Dystopian Flânerie: The Beauty of Failure in Kafka’s The Trial and The Castle, Josh Dawson

-Chapter 3: Fashionable Flânerie: Walking Women in Interwar Vogue Paris, Marylaura Papalas
+Chapter 3: Fashionable Flânerie: Walking Women in Interwar French Vogue, Marylaura Papalas

 Chapter 4: Transformative Flânerie: Innovative Reflections on Metropolitan Life in The New Yorker, Oliver Bock